shiming-chen/GNDAN/README.md

 # GNDAN
 <!-- ![](imgs/model.jpeg) -->
-Codes for the paper "**GNDAN: Graph Navigated Dual Attention Network for Zero-Shot Learning**" submitted to TNNLS.
+Codes for the paper "**GNDAN: Graph Navigated Dual Attention Network for Zero-Shot Learning**" accepted to TNNLS.
 Note that this repository includes the trained model and test scripts, which is used for testing and checking our results reported in our paper.
-Once our paper is accepted, we will release all codes of this work.

 ## Preparing Dataset and Model
 We provide trained models ([Google Drive](https://drive.google.com/drive/folders/1RjzIVQ9YykhOusAcjM9QHlMp5W_iaQoY?usp=sharing)) of three different datasets: [CUB](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html), [SUN](http://cs.brown.edu/~gmpatter/sunattributes.html), [AWA2](http://cvml.ist.ac.at/AwA2/).
 You can download model files as well as corresponding datasets, and organize them as follows: